 Cover with water and season generously with salt.
 Raise the heat to bring to a boil, then lower the heat, and gently simmer uncovered for about 45 minutes, until the chicken is fork tender and the liquid has reduced a bit.

-Meanwhile prepare a picada by adding the almonds, parsley, and 1 or 2 tablespoons of the simmering liquid to a small food processor and blending until smooth.
+Meanwhile prepare a picada by adding the almond meal or almonds, parsley, and 2 to 3 tablespoons of the simmering liquid to a small food processor and blending until smooth.

-To the simmering pot, sprinkling in the rice and the saffron, crushing it between your fingers, and stir in the picada.
+Taste the simmering liquid and add more salt if needed.
+To the simmering pot, sprinkle in the rice and the saffron, crushing it between your fingers, and stir in the picada.
 Cook uncovered until the rice grains are nearly tender but still have a definite al dente bite to them, 14 to 16 minutes, depending on the rice.
-Add more water if needed to keep it nice and soupy.

 Remove the pot from the heat and let it sit covered for 3 to 4 minutes.
+Taste and adjust seasonings if necessary.
 Ladle into bowls and serve immediately.
 The rice will continue to absorb the liquid the longer it sits.